Community School

 PART I - Class Instruction ( 30 hours)

 We are offering Online Drivers Education in partnership with Costech Industries.
 This is a 30 hour self-paced modular course.
-The 30 Hours of Online Instruction that meets the requirements for Joshua's Law will remain open throughout the summer.
+The 30 Hours of Online Instruction that meets the requirements for Joshua's Law is now open.

 -